1918 Liechtenstein putsch: Coup

-In November 1918, Beck, who wanted a Liechtensteiner head of government, joined with Martin Ritter and Fritz Walser to plot to overthrow Imhof.
-On 7 November 1918, they proposed a motion of no confidence in the Landtag against him.
-Imhof asked for a vote of confidence and at the same time agreed to submit his resignation due to pressure from members of the Landtag.
-While the Landtag unanimously expressed its confidence in him, it was decided by the elected members, against the constitution (Note: The 1862 constitution stipulated that the prince had the sole authority to appoint and dismiss officials, particularly the governor, with the Landtag having no direct say.) and the prince-appointed Landtag members, to transfer the power of governor to a Provisional Executive Committee led by Martin Ritter.
+In November 1918 Beck, who wanted a Liechtensteiner head of government, joined with Martin Ritter and Fritz Walser to plot to overthrow Imhof.
+On 7 November 1918, they proposed a motion of no confidence in the Landtag against him; Imhof asked for a vote of confidence and at the same time agreed to submit his resignation due to pressure from members of the Landtag.
+While the Landtag unanimously expressed its confidence in him, it was decided by the elected members, against the constitution (Note: The 1862 constitution stipulated that the prince had the sole authority to appoint and dismiss officials, particularly the governor, with the Landtag having no direct say.) and the prince-appointed Landtag members, to transfer the power of Governor to a Provisional Executive Committee led by Ritter.

-Other figures who opposed Beck's ideals, such as Albert Schädler, resigned in protest.
-Prince Johann II accepted Imhof's resignation on 13 November.
-Schädler met with Johann II for talks in Vienna, where it was agreed that the committee would only last one month and that Prince Karl Aloys of Liechtenstein would be appointed governor upon the committee's dissolution.
-This was a compromise due to the popular demand for a Liechtensteiner head of government.
+The three members of the Landtag appointed by the prince resigned in protest to the executive committee.
+Johann II, Prince of Liechtenstein accepted Imhof's resignation on 13 November and recognised the formation of the committee.
+President of the Landtag Albert Schädler met with Johann II for talks in Vienna, where it was agreed that the committee would only last one month and that Johann's nephew Prince Karl Aloys would be appointed Governor upon the committee's dissolution; this was a compromise due to the popular demand for a Liechtensteiner head of government.

 Aftermath and legacy

 Within the general population of Liechtenstein the coup was popular, as Imhof was largely seen as the reason for the country's economic crisis.
 However, in the Landtag it was far more controversial.
-Martin Ritter in particular was a controversial figure due to the unconstitutional means by which he came into power, despite only serving for one month, from 7 November to 7 December 1918.
-In response to the coup, all three members of the Landtag appointed by Johann II resigned in protest.
+Ritter in particular was a controversial figure due to the unconstitutional means by which he came into power, despite only serving for one month, from 7 November to 7 December 1918.